Huawei-APAC-Professional-Services/hfa-workshop/workshop/content/04_HFA_IAM_Configuration.md

 :hammer_and_wrench: The credentials will allow terraform to access Huawei Cloud and read/write the state file with name you designated when you createe the policy for `hfa_terraform` group

 2. check if the following environment variables exist

+:information_source: *Because Terraform doesn't accept new backend contribution, So we have to use S3 backend to interact with OBS, this is why we need to configure AWS environment variables here.
+For production, we recommend to use PostgreSQL or Consul as Terraform backend.*

 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY
 * AWS_DEFAULT_REGION